avijeett007/Develop-With-AI-Beginners-Guide/Example- development_phase_prompt_Emoji_Generator.md

 ## 1. Preparation
 - Begin by reviewing the `masterplan.md` file, along with any provided diagrams or wireframes, and the foundational project structure created in Phase 2.
+- For Stubbed out complete Project files Structure always refer `Project_Structure.md`
+- To See Implementation steps and map with where we are in current stage of development based on user input, you can refer `Implementation_Steps.md`

 ## 2. Code Implementation
 - Develop the full code for each foundational file with these standards: